gmdzy2010/django-prag/README.md

 The Pipeline of Report Auto-Generations (PRAG) coupled with `wkhtmltopdf`.
 (What's wkhtmltppdf? here: https://github.com/wkhtmltopdf/wkhtmltopdf)

-# introduction
+### Introduction
-This package supplied interfaces to common data file (including csv, tsv, txt,
-xls/xlsx), `django queryset` (lower level to SQL database is coming soon)
-and stdout data source, and rendered such dataset to pdf file using python
-template package `jinja2`.
-To accelerate the pdf-rendering process in bulk, the
-async multiprocess method in `multiprocessing` is applied.
+This package supplied interfaces to common data file (including csv, tsv, txt, xls/xlsx), `django queryset` (lower level to SQL database is coming soon) and stdout data source, and rendered such dataset to pdf file using python template package `jinja2`.
+To accelerate the pdf-rendering process in bulk, the async multiprocess method in `multiprocessing` is applied.

 ### Main packages that meant to be used
 >1.`multiprocess` or `threading`: this pipeline should use the multiprocess